 1. Understand your sub-floor before you start

-The type of hardwood you choose depends on the material of your sub-floor and its limitations.
+The type of hardwood you choose depends on the material of your subfloor and its limitations.
 Whether concrete or plywood, the material will also help determine the installation method –floats, nails, or glue.
 You must also investigate if the thickness of the hardwood will cause height restrictions, especially near the doors.
-The floor may also cause the height of the first of last stair to vary.
+The floor may also cause the height of the first or last stair to vary.

-2. Determine general scope and objectives before you start
+2. Determine the general scope and objectives before you start

-When hiring the contractor, you need first to determine which parts of your home you want the hardwood flooring installed and the budgetary allowance.
-If you already have a hardwood floor in certain rooms, you should match the species and color for a coordinated look.
+When hiring the contractor, you must first determine which parts of your home you want the hardwood flooring installed and the budgetary allowance.
+If you already have a hardwood floor in certain rooms, match the species and color for a coordinated look.
 You may also choose to refinish the existing wood to your current choice.

 3. Determine your general budget